LivePersonInc/developer-center/pages/documents/consumer experience/android-sdk/implementationguidemanual.md

 ### LiveEngage Configuration

-1. Connect to your account via LiveEngage, click on the campaigns tab. than choose 'Data Sources'
+1. Connect to your account via LiveEngage, click on the campaigns tab.
+Then choose 'Data Sources'

 ![Data Sources](img/androiddatasources.jpg)